Here are the four things at the core of all we do. They shape our everyday life as a church.

 Lead Pastor: Sean Yost

 Sean and his wife Barbara were a part of the founding leadership team of Redeemer Church.
-Pastor Sean held various positions before transitioning to Lead Pastor in 2013.
+Pastor Sean served as both Youth Pastor and an Associate Pastor before transitioning to Lead Pastor in 2012.

 Sean’s heartbeat is to see unity amongst the body of Christ in Jacksonville and around the world.
 He is the Founder & President of YouthQuake Live, a monthly show created and performed by teenagers to reach their peers.